-Heathrow is the UK’s only hub airport, making it unique.
-It supports 23% of flights into and out of the country, but is responsible for a whopping 78% of long haul flights - handling 70 million passengers each year and generating 2% of Britain's entire pre-pandemic GDP in the process.
+Heathrow is the UK’s only hub airport.
+Before the pandemic, it only handled 23% of all flights into and out of the country, but was responsible for a whopping 78% of long haul flights - handling 70 million passengers each year and generating 2% of Britain's entire pre-pandemic GDP in the process.

 Global airlines have used Heathrow as a base to develop an extensive long-haul route network.
 Passengers can fly to 75 destinations from Heathrow that aren't served by any other UK airport.
 More than 100,000 jobs depend on a successful hub airport at Heathrow.

 Heathrow has been a huge success story.
-It has attracted more people to the area, businesses have set up around Heathrow and the local economy is thriving.
-People have money in their pockets and local businesses and the community benefit.
-No fewer than 114,000 jobs in the local community and a further 250,000 jobs in the wider region rely on a successful Heathrow Airport.
+It has attracted more people to the area, businesses have set up around Heathrow and the local economy was thriving before the downturn in air travel caused by the pandemic.

 How expansion of Heathrow Airport can be done well